Stereotactic Radiation Therapy for Dogs

 Common Examples of SRT

-The most important thing for you to know is the number of fractions your dog will be receiving, as this is the number of days you need to bring her in.
-But if you’re interested, the oncologist can absolutely walk you through your dog’s total planned radiation dose and the dose for each fraction.
+The most important thing for you to know is the number of fractions your dog will receive, as this is the number of days you need to bring her in.
+But if you’re interested, the oncologist can walk you through your dog’s total planned radiation dose and the dose for each fraction.

 What Happens During Stereotactic Radiation Treatments

-• Radiation oncologist takes imaging of tumor and creates a stereotactic radiation plan using specialized software.
+- The radiation oncologist takes the imaging of the tumor and creates a stereotactic radiation plan using specialized software.

-• The treatment consists of specialized equipment sending beams of radiation to the tumor from different positions with the maximum amount of radiation hitting where the beams intersect (in the tumor) and minimal radiation hitting the areas of normal tissue.
+During the treatments, specialized equipment sends beams of radiation to the tumor from different positions.
+The software used to plan treatments determines how to aim the beams so that the maximum amount of radiation hits the tumor, and minimal radiation hits normal tissue.

-• Once the procedure is over, your dog is allowed to wake up from anesthesia.
+Once the procedure is over, your dog wakes up from anesthesia.
 Once they have recovered from the anesthesia, they either go home for the evening or stay in the hospital for the night.1,2

 How to Get the Best Results

-Since the procedure is performed under anesthesia, it is recommended that dogs are fasted on the morning of SRT.
+Since the procedure is performed under anesthesia, it is best not to feed your dog on the morning of SRT.

-After radiation therapy, avoid exposing the skin to excess sunlight or applying creams or lotions as this can cause more irritation.
+After radiation therapy, your dog’s skin may be irritated in the radiation area, so avoid exposing the skin to excessive sunlight or applying creams or lotions, which can cause more irritation.

 Home Care